SpaceX Hits Two Milestones In Plan For Low-Latency Satellite Broadband - Slashdot

 To short Comcast AT&T and Spectrum.

-He thought about satellite radio (Score:4, Funny)
+He thought about satellite radio (Score:5, Funny)

 Re:He thought about satellite radio (Score:5, Funny)